 Renames a disk file, directory, or folder.

-- Required.
-String expression that specifies the existing file name and location.
-OldPath may include the directory or folder, and drive, of the file.
+Required.
+String expression that specifies the existing file name and location — may include directory or folder, and drive.

-- Required.
-String expression that specifies the new file name and location.
-NewPath may include directory or folder, and drive of the destination location.
-The file name specified by NewPath can't already exist.
+Required.
+String expression that specifies the new file name and location — may include directory or folder, and drive.
+The file name specified by newpathname can't already exist.

-The Rename function renames a file and moves it to a different directory or folder, if necessary.
-The Rename function can move a file across drives, but it can only rename an existing directory or folder when both NewPath and OldPath are located on the same drive.
+The Name statement renames a file and moves it to a different directory or folder, if necessary.
+Name can move a file across drives, but it can only rename an existing directory or folder when both newpathname and oldpathname are located on the same drive.
 Name cannot create a new file, directory, or folder.

-Using the Rename function on an open file produces an error.
+Using Name on an open file produces an error.
 You must close an open file before renaming it.
-Rename arguments cannot include multiple-character (*) and single-character (?) wildcards.
+Name arguments cannot include multiple-character (*) and single-character (?) wildcards.

-This example uses the Rename function to rename a file.
+This example uses the Name statement to rename a file.
 For purposes of this example, assume that the directories or folders that are specified already exist.
 On the Macintosh, "HD:" is the default drive name and portions of the pathname are separated by colons instead of backslashes.